CoderDennis/decorum/notes.md

 - [ ] Add `list_of` with shrinking on a list of integers.
 Use "list is sorted" as the property which should shrink to `[1,0]`.

-- [ ] Add support for generating integers larger than 32-bit max.
-Since PRNG.Random only uses 32-bit integers internally, this requires consuming more than one of them.
+- [ ] Add support for generating integers larger than the internal representation of the PRNG history which is currently a 32-bit integer.
+This requires consuming more than one value.
+The `next` funciton probably needs a byte_count parameter.

 - [x] Implement Enumerable protocol for Decorum struct.